 The patient experience is a multi-faceted part of aligner treatment, so even though remote treatments don’t have one-on-one in-person interaction, there are still plenty of ways they can provide satisfactory support and customer care.

 How you feel about your smile journey depends heavily on the customer support team and your provider’s policies.
-Both companies aim to deliver an amazing experience, but Byte provides one of the most personalized, supportive smile journeys you’ll find among at-home aligner companies.
+Both companies aim to deliver an amazing experience, but in our opinion, Byte provides one of the more personalized, supportive smile journeys you’ll find among at-home aligner companies.

 NewSmile Patient Experience